 Treating Cannabis Addiction

 Although many believed that cannabis was not addictive, there are a number of people in the UK dependent on the drug.
 With the news that certain versions are linked to increased risk of psychosis, it is important to get treatment for a cannabis addiction as soon as possible.
 Addiction Helper is a referral service helping addiction sufferers all over the UK to access rehabilitation treatments.
 We have a team of fully trained staff waiting to help you by providing you with the information you need to kick the habit.
-Call today for free and impartial advice.
+Call today for free advice.

 Latest posts (see all)